 Who headlined the first Glastonbury festival?

 Michael Eavis held the very first festival at Worthy Farm on 19 September 1970… but who was on the bill?
+And which superstar band pulled out?

 On Friday 18 September 1970, Jimi Hendrix died in a London flat.
 For many people, this event marked the end of the 1960s, as one of its brightest stars burnt out at the desperately young age of 27.